KwiatLab/group-website-jekyll/README.md

 ###Optional: Install Mendeley

 [Mendeley](http://www.mendeley.com/) is an academic reference manager.
 I use it to organize the citations that appear on the Publications page of the website.
-If you follow a few steps, you can use Mendeley, a simple Python script, and Jekyll's interface with bibtex2html to maintain the list of citations, including automatically linking to the DOI and to a hosted pdf file if one is available.
+If you follow a few steps, you can use Mendeley, plus a simple Python script and Jekyll's interface with bibtex2html to maintain the list of citations, including automatically linking to the DOI and to a hosted .pdf file if one is available.
 Details are in the Publications section of this guide.

 If you don't need to add, remove, or edit the content of citations, you don't need to install Mendeley or make any changes to ```publications_web.bib```.
 You can change certain formatting options (such as how the author names are abbreviated) in the ```style.bst``` file that bibtex2html uses.